TL;DR: Article at a Glance

 <!DOCTYPE html>

-Next I have to tell the blogger parsing engine basically what code libraries and data to use to display my website.
+Next, I have to tell the Blogger parsing engine which code libraries and data to use.
+Think of this as setting the "rules of engagement" for your website.

 <html xmlns="http://www.w3.org/1999/xhtml"